 Had you told me 15 years ago that people would be learning singing online, sitting in front of a screen, I wouldn’t have laughed.
-‘Cause it’s not funny.’
+‘Cuz it’s not funny.
 I would be horrified.
-You need to find someone, go to their house, pay them cash and come out a more educated and skilled person.
-That’s how you learn.

 It was 40 minutes before Nick would have to go on stage.
 A severe case of reflux put him in pain whenever he swallowed and in a state of near panic.
 There were three choices I had:

 I could send him away, saying I am a great believer in real time teaching and don’t think online teaching is applicable to voice studies.